 * LNER RA was not based solely on axle loading, but included weight per unit length.

 ** Usually given as > 17.12 and not a King.
-19:12 was the usual maximum on red route locomotives, but some Hawksworth locos were 19:14 and the Bear, which was not permitted on all red routes, was 20T.
+19:12 was the usual maximum on red route locomotives, but some Hawksworth locos were 19:14 and the sole GWR pacific, The Great Bear, which was not permitted on all red routes, was 20T.

 *** Based on the example in Network Rail documentation of a two axle vehicle.
-The weight per unit length and weight distribution ae among other factors considered.
+The weight per unit length and weight distribution are among other factors considered.

 The GWR and WR Route Map